cloudnative-pg/charts/charts/cluster/docs/runbooks/CNPGClusterLowDiskSpaceCritical.md

 Meaning
 -------

-This alert is triggered when the disk space on the CNPG cluster is running low.
+This alert is triggered when the disk space on the CNPG cluster exceeds 90%.
 It can be triggered by either:

 * Data PVC
 * WAL PVC